Taking Math Beyond the Classroom with Real World Fraction Projects

 The math cafe was under construction while we used our skills multiplying fractions to build model dog houses!
 I added caution tape to every place I could think of around the classroom, put out some safety cones, and added all sorts of construction-like centerpieces to the tables!

 I threw on a pair of safety googles and a reflective safety vest to really get into the construction spirit!
 Next time I do this I will be sure to find hard hats (well, plastic ones) for my students!
+I found an hour long video on YouTube of a construction site (what non-teacher would ever use this?!).

+Later that week, we used the directions in the project to build model dog houses!
+It definitely tested students' abilities to follow detailed directions!
 They loved the construction project and we had some awesome little construction paper dog houses!
-I SO wish I had taken pictures of their dog houses because some of them really turned out great!
+I wish I had taken pictures of their dog houses because some of them really turned out great!

 Dividing Fractions

+Despite the cold weather, we ran our own lemonade stands in the classroom to help us practice dividing fractions!
 I reused the plastic table cloths from the cooking show project, let students design lemonade stand signs, and brought in yummy treats for them to have at their lemonade stand!
+Maybe next year we will actually make our own lemonade :)

+I played some Jack Johnson in the background as kids worked because it just made me think of warm weather.
+I was impressed that several students actually knew who Jack Johnson was!
 This was the easiest classroom makeover and the kids had lots of fun!
 I never struggle to keep students engaged with these mini-projects and they seriously work so hard!

-These days are rewarding for me to see how much they have learned as they apply their fraction knowledge to these real world situations!
+These days are rewarding for me to see how much they have learned as they apply their fraction knowledge to these real-world situations!

-Reviewing All Fraction Operations
+All Fraction Operations

-I don't transform my classroom for every project we do, because honestly my students are engaged with the real world scenarios of the projects anyways!
-But, I do believe the classroom transformations bring an element of surprise and joy to my students' faces that is just too addicting to resist! :)
+We still have our picnic-themed fraction review project that we will do sometime this week, and then it's off to our next unit!
+I don't transform my classroom for every project we do, because honestly my students are engaged with the real-world scenarios of the projects anyway!
+But, I do believe the classroom transformations bring an element of surprise and joy to my students' faces that is just too addicting to resist :)

 Looking for 4th Grade Projects?